CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ---
-title: "Systems Surprise, Systems Suspense, and Eating Shit at Mess Adventures 2"
+title: "Systems Surprise, Systems Suspense, and Getting Owned at Mess Adventures"
 date: 2025-09-24 12:00:00 +0000
 tags: ["design", "systems design"]
 math: true
 image:
   path: /assets/img/posts/2025-09-24-theoretical-degree-in-physics.png
-published: false
 ---

 Here's a question, what's the funniest joke you've seen a game pull off?
 What about the most impressive - is that the same?
 I have fond memories playing *Fallout: New Vegas* as a preteen, right in that sweet spot where a single bit of media could rewire my entire sense of humour (*Arrested Development* and the Cornetto trilogy were other such offenders).
 Half of, say, Fantastic's lines could just as easily have come from a Gob Bluth or a Gary King.
 "They asked me how well I understood theoretical physics.
 I said I had a theoretical degree in physics" is a great gag, but it's one told with the same techniques of wordplay and characterisation afforded to film and TV.
 Are there other, subtler ways of telling jokes exclusive to an interactive medium?

 ![Desktop View](/assets/img/posts/2025-09-25-sisyphus-is-happy.png)

 Early on in the roguelike *Hades*, you'll likely run into Supergiant's take on Sisyphus: a cheery chap with an even cheerier boulder (just look at that big fella's winning smile!).
 You'll just as likely pick up on the allusion to that old philosophical question, is Sisyphus happy?
 More than cheap reference humour, this is the game taking its genre conventions and using them to gently poke fun at you, the player.
-After all, how could any roguelike *not* characterise Sisyphus like this?
-If there was no meaning to be found in a repetitive and unending task - you wouldn't be playing, would you?
+After all, how could *Hades* <strong>not</strong> characterise Sisyphus like this?
+If there was no meaning to be found in a repetitive and unending task - you wouldn't be playing a roguelike, would you?
 The worst thing one can to a joke is over-explain it, but I do want to tie this in to the more general philosophy of humour.
 For Schopenhauer, humour is "the suddenly perceived incongruity between a concept and the real".
 Conceptually, that Sisyphus could be happy is absurd; in reality, you are; ergo: funny.

 ...Okay, but how does any of that make <a href="https://youtu.be/C6119Q9pDAk?t=478"><strong>this</strong></a> a joke?